-From the very beginning of its discovery in 1932 by Jaan Oort and confirmation made by Fritz Zwicky in 1933, the phenomena of Dark Matter (DM) was widely discussed and characterized by many mysterious properties.
-Unfortunately, over time, a lack of understanding of the galaxies kinematic increases with increasing a number of numerical simulations, and exact consideration of kinematics of the baryon component is clearly required.
+From the very beginning of its discovery in 1932 by Jaan Oort and confirmation made by Fritz Zwicky in 1933, the phenomena of Dark Matter (DM) was widely discussed.
+In present paper we consider the kinematics of the baryon component for our Galaxy.

-To begin with, we would like to mention here the some arguments against existence of DM in it's actual meaning.
+To begin with, we would like to mention here some interesting facts.

 - It is well known that the halo stars (the old population of the galaxy) move more slowly than the young population of the disk does.
-This fact clearly indicates an unsatisfactory explanation of the Rotation Curves (RC) through the presence of DM.
+This fact clearly indicates an unsatisfactory explanation of the Rotation Curves (RC) as provoked by the presence of DM.